phanlamthanhdu/opennebula-cloud/README.md

-# OpenNebula Deployment on Ubuntu using VMware Station Exported .ovf Image
+# OpenNebula Deployment on Ubuntu

-This project provides instructions on deploying OpenNebula on an Ubuntu server using a .ovf image exported from VMware Station.
+This project provides instructions on deploying OpenNebula on an Ubuntu server using an image.
 OpenNebula is a robust open-source cloud management platform that enables you to create and manage your private cloud infrastructure.

 ## Prerequisites